GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 * `tensorflow/1.13.1` *(only for the MadryLab Challenge)*

+Also, all the dependencies can be installed using the requirements.txt file.

-All the hyperparameters are defined in `hyperparameters.json`.
+Finally, all the hyperparameters are defined in `hyperparameters.json`.
 If you want to simply experiment with the model this is the only file you'll need to modify 🙂.

 **The available hyperparameters are the following:**